berkayopak/AccessControlApi/readme.md

 * Some parameters can be removed from the configs and moved to pipeline management tools (e.g. gitlab).
 * Refresh token functionality can be added to the JWT Auth system.

-> :warning: **Note**: Since it is assignment, I created and hosted the sql server in docker.
+> :warning: **Note**: Since it is a poc project, I created and hosted the sql server in docker.
 And I did not add a fixed volume to keep the data constant/persistent.
 In some cases, it may cause data loss (For example: deleting the container completely, or turning off the docker engine).
 It will also be useful to specify a fixed volume on docker-compose.yml when performing these operations on a normal server.